 If you are coming to the UK to study on a programme that is less than 6 months long, you may be able to apply for a Standard Visitor visa

 The Standard Visit Visa can be used for short courses and single-semester exchange programmes.
-However, it cannot be used for programmes that are longer than 6 months.
+However, it cannot be used for programmes that are longer than 6 months, except in some instances where you are on a recognised distance learning programme.

 You can also use a Standard Visitor visa to come to the UK to undertake a short period of research, if this is part of a degree that you are studying overseas.

-Depending on your nationality, you may need to apply for a visitor visa before visiting the UK, or you may be able to enter the UK as a visitor without a visa.
+Depending on your nationality, you may need to apply for a Visitor Visa before visiting the UK, or you may be able to enter the UK as a visitor without a visa.
 The Home Office website can help you check if you need a UK visa.
-(Choose your nationality, then the following options:
+When using the checking tool, choose your nationality, then the following options: Study / Six months or less.

 Conditions of the Standard Visitor visa

-Extending a Standard Visitor Visa is in most cases, not an option.
+Extending a Standard Visitor Visa is in the UK is not an option (with some very rare exceptions).
 Also, you cannot switch into another visa category once you are in the UK.
 This means you must leave the UK on or before the visa expiry date.

 You are not allowed to work in the UK if you have a Standard Visitor Visa.
 This includes work placements and unpaid work.